MohamedGouda99/zabbix/README.md

 This repository installs a complete Zabbix environment on a single host using the `community.zabbix` collection from [Ansible Galaxy](https://galaxy.ansible.com/).
-The provided `local_setup.sh` script installs MariaDB 11.4, creates the Zabbix databases and then runs an Ansible playbook that deploys the Zabbix server, web UI, proxy and agent components on `localhost`.
+The provided `local_setup.sh` script installs Ansible from its official PPA, adds the MariaDB 11.4 repository, creates the Zabbix databases and then runs an Ansible playbook that deploys the Zabbix server, web UI, proxy and agent components on `localhost`.

 ## Usage